Best webcams in 2024: the 1080p and 4K webcams I recommend for gamers and streamers

 What resolution webcam do I need?

 If you plan to record at full-screen resolution, you may want to look at a 4K webcam.
-However, if you plan on streaming or keeping your webcam confined to only a small portion of your screen, the improved resolution will likely be lost, so sticking with a 1080p webcam should be more then enough for most folks.
+However, if you plan on streaming or keeping your webcam confined to only a small portion of your screen, the improved resolution will likely be lost, so sticking with a 1080p webcam should be more than enough for most folks.

 What should I look for in a webcam?

 The process of selecting the right webcam is much like choosing a good camera.
 Most of the metrics we use to determine camera quality also apply to webcams.
-You should pay attention to the image quality, color accuracy, focus speed, and customizable features.
+You should pay attention to image quality, color accuracy, focus speed, and customizable features.
 Although many of us have dedicated microphones, the onboard microphone can come in handy too.

 One of the greatest determiners of image quality is the amount of noise present in an image.
 Most webcams have no trouble producing good image quality when lighting is ample.
 The extra quality of the best webcams is more accurately reflected in low light; however, the camera needs to compensate for the lack of light digitally.
 Generally speaking, more expensive webcams come with higher quality sensors and usually have less pesky color blots compared to cheaper ones.